CMPS-2200/assignment-05-template/assignment-05.md

   computing edit distance, let's turn to the problem of identifying the actual edits between two sequences.

- Notice that in the process of computing the optimal edit distance, we can also keep track of the actual sequence of edits to each position of $S$ and $T$.
-Update your implementation of `fast_MED` to return the optimal edit distance as well as an *alignment* of the two strings which show the edits that yield this distance.
+  In the process of computing the optimal edit distance, we can also keep track of the actual sequence of edits to each position of $S$ and $T$.
+  Update your implementation of `fast_MED` to return an *alignment* of the two strings which show the edits that yield the optimal edit distance.

   An alignment just shows what changes are made to $S$ to transform it to
   $T$.
 For example, suppose $S$=`relevant` and $T$=`elephant`.
 If insertion, deletion and substitution costs are all equal to $1$, then the edit distance between $S$ and $T$ is 3 and an alignment of these two strings would look like this:

   `relev-ant`\
   `-elephant`

   Implement `fast_align_MED` to return the aligned versions of $S$ and $T$, and test your code with `test_alignment`.